Keyboard shortcuts

 Effects & Handlers

 Ore uses algebraic effects for side effects, resource management, and control flow.
-The system has three constructs:
+The system is modeled after Koka and has three core constructs:

 • effect — declares an effect and its operations